xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If connection\_num is not valid, then SQL.BIND returns the
     > \#VALUE\! error value.

->
+> &nbsp;

-Column    is the number of the result column that is to be bound.
+Column&nbsp;&nbsp;&nbsp;&nbsp;is the number of the result column that is to be bound.
 Result columns are numbered from left to right starting with 1.
 If column is omitted then all bindings for connection\_num are removed.
 Column number 0 contains row numbers for the result set.
 If column number 0 is bound then SQL.RETRIEVE will return row numbers in the bound location.

-Reference     is a single cell reference on the worksheet where the results should be placed.
+Reference&nbsp;&nbsp;&nbsp;&nbsp; is a single cell reference on the worksheet where the results should be placed.
 If reference is omitted, the binding is removed for the column.

 When SQL.RETRIEVE is called, the result rows in this column will be placed in the reference cell and the cells immediately below reference.